bsmith89/longev-mgen/doc/submission.md

 and host interactions [@Merino2015].

-While these results do not establish a mechanistic explanation for differences in the response of B1 at UM and UT, nor conclusively identify starch utilization pathways in B2, they do suggest a number of genomic features that likely contribute to previously observed patterns in taxon abundance.
+While these results do not establish a mechanistic explanation for differences in the response of B1-A, B1-B at UM and UT, nor conclusively identify the pathways that enable starch utilization in B2, they do suggest a number of genomic features that likely contribute to previously observed patterns in taxon abundance.
 Future studies utilizing metatranscriptomic analysis might demonstrate active expression of these genes, or differential expression in mice treated with acarbose compared to controls.
 Likewise,
-even in the absence of a B2 cultivar, the sufficiency of the dextran PUL for increased growth with acarbose treatment could be tested using available cultivars, including _B. thetaiotaomicron_.
+even in the absence of a B2 cultivar, the potential role of its dextran PUL in enrichment under acarbose treatment could be tested using available cultivars, like _B. thetaiotaomicron_, that posses a homologous gene cluster.

 # Conclusions